Compassion: Jainism

-Compassion for all life, human and non-human, is central to the Jain tradition.
+Compassion for all life is central to the Jain tradition.
 Though all life is considered sacred, human life is deemed the highest form of earthly existence.
-To kill any person, no matter their crime, is considered unimaginably abhorrent.
+To kill any person, no matter their crime, is considered abhorrent.
 It is the only substantial religious tradition that requires both monks and laity to be vegetarian.
 It is suggested that certain strains of the Hindu tradition became vegetarian due to strong Jain influences.
 The Jain tradition's stance on nonviolence, however, goes far beyond vegetarianism.
 Jains refuse food obtained with unnecessary cruelty.
 Many practice veganism.
-Jains run animal shelters all over India.
 The Lal Mandir, a prominent Jain temple in Delhi, is known for the Jain Birds Hospital in a second building behind the main temple.